-Andrew was fifty when he enlisted for World War I in 1914, but was denied access as a result of being partially blind in one eye from an accident a few years before.
+Andrew was forty nine when he enlisted for World War I in 1914, but was denied access as a result of being partially blind in one eye from an accident a few years before.
 Andrew wrote to Prime Minister Robert Borden to be accepted, certain that he would be an asset to the Canadian war effort.
 This assertion proved correct as when Borden allowed him to enlist, Andrew set up a field ambulance at the front lines, and was soon promoted to Captain and Director of Medical Services.
-When the war came to a close in 1918, Andrew was knighted for his services, in large part due to his devlopments in military field medicine.
+When the war came to a close in 1918, Andrew was knighted for his services, in large part due to his devlopments in military field medicine and considerable literary contribution.
 The Macphail Homestead displays artifacts of his experience in WWI as a Commander of a Field Ambulance Unit in France.

 Sir Andrew was not only a renowned doctor and scholar, but was also a talented writer, writing for newspapers, magazines and journals, and publishing ten books.
 The Masters Wife is his most critically acclaimed book, published in 1939, one year after his death.
 This book gives the reader an in-depth view of the Macphail family, the Island life and the social history of PEI.
 The Homestead remained in the Macphail family until 1961, when the property was donated to the government.
 The house was vacant for twenty years before it was completely restored, and now visitors can be swept back to the nineteenth century to see how the Macphail family would have lived.

 Island Register: Macphail Homestead.